QR5.5.3 Spin Spreads

 Newton discovered gravity but found it inconceivable that inanimate matter caused it:

-If matter is only moves by physical contact, how does the earth pull the moon without touching it, or the moon cause tides on earth?
-Newton had no answer, nor does science today, as that matter alters space and time is just as inconceivable as that it acts at a distance.
-Matter moves in space and time, so how can it change what defines it?
-The standard model solution was that unverifiable virtual photons cause electro-magnetism, but this trick didn’t work for gravity, so the idea that matter changes space and time only deepened the mystery.
+Yet if matter only moves by physical contact, how can the earth keep the moon in orbit without touching it, or the moon cause tides on earth?
+Newton had no answer, nor does physics today, as that matter alters space and time is just as inconceivable as that it acts at a distance.
+Even a field that creates particles can’t change space and time, so how does it work?

 Figure 5.8 Gauss’s Flux Law

-As established, matter moves when the field around it is stronger one way, and the processing gradient around the earth has this effect.
-The earth doesn’t directly touch a satellite orbiting it, but its quantum field does, to bias the field around it to make it move.
-It makes the field around the satellite stronger nearer the earth, so its matter trembles more often that way.
-The earth then moves matter not by particles that push but by changing the quantum field around it.
+Matter moves when the processing around it is asymmetric (5.3.3) and the gravity gradient of the earth has this effect.
+The earth doesn’t directly touch a satellite orbiting it, but it increases the processing closer to the earth, so the matter of the satellite trembles more often that way.
+The earth then moves matter not by pulling it but by biasing the processing of space around it.

-Classical objects only move when touched but by quantum theory, the quantum field of the earth touches all the matter around it.
-Gravity is then when the processing gradient around the earth biases the tremble of other matter towards itself.
-It is not just any field but the original field behind all others so in this model, the quantum field explains all the forces of physics, including gravity.
+Classical objects only move when touched but the quantum field of the earth touches all the matter around it, creating a gravity gradient that biases the natural tremble of other matter towards itself.
+Gravity then arises from the quantum field, and it is unstoppable.

 Next